Romanticism, which was partly a response to the Industrial Revolution, was at its peak from 1800 to 1850.

 Spoliarium is one of the best paintings of the Romantic era.

-It not only brought success to Juan but also took Philippines art to another level.
+It not only brought success to Juan but also took Philippine art to another level.

 The Romanticism painting depicts dead gladiators lying on the floor, carried by other gladiators.